plenteum/wallet-service-ha/README.md

-# TurtleCoin Walletd High-Availability Wrapper
+# Plenteum WalletService High-Availability Wrapper

 This project is designed to wrap the walletd process on a *nix system and monitor it for hangups, locks, and etc that cause the wallet to stop responding.